Schellbach/coins/README.md

 The Bitcoin protocol inherently counts discrete units.
 Defining coins as the smallest unit aligns user perception with Bitcoin’s actual integral design.

 Educational Clarity:
-Presenting integers ensures newcomers do not mistakenly assume that Bitcoin’s nature is decimal-based.
-It conveys Bitcoin’s true design from the start.
+Presenting values in coins ensures newcomers do not mistakenly assume that Bitcoin’s too expensive or unattainable for them.
+This presentation defeats unit bias for newcomers from the start.

 Benefits of this BIP: